tylim88/FirelordJS/README.md

 Support [@firebase/rules-unit-testing and emulator](https://firelordjs.com/tests)

-What is tested:
+What is tested in CI:

-- Development code: check correctness
+- Development code: check logic correctness
 - Built code: check compiler setting
-- Published code are all tested in CI: check package.json entry point
+- Published code: check package.json entry point

 \*\* I am confident it has the best type safe and nothing come close to it.

-I also put money in my words, I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:
+Since I am claiming it is the best, I need to put money in my words and I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:

 1. found something better: 50 cups
 2. make something better: 500 cups